-The Society for Science & the Public would like to thank the following organizations for their support of Virtual Regeneron ISEF 2021.
+The Society for Science would like to thank the following organizations for their support of Virtual Regeneron ISEF 2021.
 If your organization is interested in being a Special Award Organization, please visit this page for more information.

 Acoustical Society of America

 The Acoustical Society of America (ASA) began participating at ISEF in 1978 in order to promote acoustics and recognize the accomplishments of high-school students.
 ASA’s long-time participation in Regeneron ISEF recognizes the importance of promoting STEM education and generating interest in acoustics among all students.
 The Society’s student outreach program also includes acoustics demonstration sessions for middle- and high school students and the exploresound.org website.

 Aerojet Rocketdyne Foundation

 Aerojet Rocketdyne has extensive experience in developing the propulsion and energy systems that have enabled exploration of our universe and beyond.
 Our propulsion systems will be used to send the first female to the moon and send astronauts to Mars.
 The creativity of our scientists, engineers and explorers help push these boundaries and Aerojet Rocketdyne is proud to help enable these activities.
 Your efforts have led you here today, and your imagination will propel you to much success.